summarizing and graphing data in spss#

 Step 4 of the SPSS Text Import Wizard

-This is an important step if you are importing a CSV file that has text fields as well as numeric fields.
-As you saw last week, though, the data in this file are only numeric, so the only thing you need to check is that Comma (and only Comma) is selected as the delimiter between variables.
-Click Next to bring up step 5:
+As you saw last week, though, the data in this file are only numeric, so the only thing to check here is that Comma (and only Comma) is selected as the delimiter between variables.

 Step 5 of the SPSS Text Import Wizard